Fernthedev/FCommands/README.md

 ## Api Usage:
 Get Placeholder from spigot server.
-Example: (Bungee only)
+Example: (Bungee only) (This is from the [FernAPI], it is highly suggested to use it from there instead of here)
 ```java
 AskPlaceHolder askPlaceHolder = new AskPlaceHolder(Player,PlaceHolder);